maowens-HI/school_finance/README.md

 # **Partial Replication of Jackson, Johnson, and Persico (2016)**

 ### **Overview**
 This repository supports a partial replication and extension of *“The Effects of School Spending on Educational and Economic Outcomes: Evidence from School Finance Reforms”* by **C. Kirabo Jackson, Rucker C. Johnson, and Claudia Persico (2016, QJE)**.
-The original study examines how increases in school spending—driven by exogenous timing of **court-ordered School Finance Reforms (SFRs)**—affect long-run educational attainment and adult labor market outcomes, particularly among children from low-income families.
+The original study examines how increases in school spending, driven by exogenous timing of **court-ordered School Finance Reforms (SFRs)**, affect long-run educational attainment and adult labor market outcomes, particularly among children from low-income families.

 Our work reconstructs the **district-level finance panel (F-33 and INDFIN)** used in the paper and extends it to county geographies to enable compatibility with proprietary Census data.
 This involves reprocessing the **1969 GRF (Geographic Reference File)** to link school districts with Census tracts and counties, addressing non-tract areas, and implementing aggregation logic for counties with both tract and non-tract zones.